wanghaisheng/responsive-landing-page-starter/content/blog/en/throttling-bulk-sms-campaigns-with-python-and-vonage-sms-api.md

 ## Conclusion

 In this article, you implemented bulk SMS throttling using Vonage in a Django REST API.
 You can now integrate this solution into your projects and build more solutions with Vonage.
-You can review our \[authentication guide] to better understand authentication with [Vonage APIs](https://developer.nexmo.com/concepts/guides/authentication).
-If you want to learn more about the new Messages API, you can visit the [developer documentation](<https://www.vonage.com/communications-apis/messages/developer/)>).
+You can review our authentication guide to better understand authentication with [Vonage APIs](https://developer.nexmo.com/concepts/guides/authentication).